My Cursor Rules and AI Guidelines for Laravel Projects

-Let me share the Cursor rules I use as "User rules".
+Let me share the guidelines for Cursor / Claude Code / Junie I use as "User rules".
 I'm planning to update this article with more changes in the future.

 You can place these rules in Cursor Settings, like this:

-But, of course, Cursor UI may change in the future, which I will also update in this article.
+Of course, guidelines may change in the future, which I will also update in this article.

 ## General code instructions